Powerlearnproject/se-assignment-day-2-git-and-github-Samiclon/README.md

 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
 ANSWER

-Version control is a system that helps manage changes to software code over time.e.g tracking changes
+Version control is a system that helps manage changes to software code over time. e.g tracking changes

 Ease of use: GitHub provides an intuitive interface that makes it easy for developers to manage their code repositories.